-Two-time Rolex Yachtswoman of the Year Sally Barkow of Nashotah, WI has joined Team SCA Ocean Racing.
+Two-time Rolex Yachtswoman of the Year Sally Barkow of Nashotah, WI has joined Team SCA Ocean Racing for the Volvo Ocean Race 2014-15.
 The all-female roster currently comprises Barkow, Carolijn Brouwer from The Netherlands, Sam Davies, Abby Ehler and Annie Lush from Great Britain, Justine Mettraux from Switzerland, and Liz Wardley, Sophie Ciszek and Stacey Jackson from Australia, with trials for the remaining VOR berths underway at press time.

 “I think I am probably most looking forward to coming together as a whole team,” said Barkow, who represented the USA in Women’s Match Racing at the Beijing Olympics in 2008 and won the 2011 Women’s Match Racing Championship.
 “Once the full team is announced, the gaps are filled and the team becomes a little more solidified then we can start to work as a group instead of on two boats with guys onboard, which is great for learning and for competition but it means we are not in our roles onboard, and cannot work to the high level we need to be to sail around the world.
 So, when we do get to that level it will definitely be the most exciting thing.”
 Team SCA is training in Lanzarote, and will compete in a number of offshore races in the first half of this year before moving their base to Alicante to prepare for the start.
 Visit teamsca.com for more information.

 Volvos Comin’ to Newport!